-Additional Memory Manipulation Functions in string.h Beside the string operations string.h defines a variety of memory actions like:
+Additional Memory Manipulation Functions in string.h In addition to the string operations, string.h defines a variety of memory related actions like:

 '''

 void memcpy(void dest, void src, size_t n);

 '''

 The memcpy-function copies n bytes from src to dest and returns the dest pointer again. dest needs to be a preallocated with n bytes. src and dest must not overlap each other. memmove does the same but allows overlapping.
 It is slower than memcpy.